4Nzic-fiddler/LMML/README.md

-# Circle City Con 8.0 Training: LMML
+# Less Money, More Lab: Building a Shared Security Research Lab with your Friends
-Repository of resources for the "Less Money, More Lab" class at CircleCityCon 8.0
+Repository of resources for the "Less Money, More Lab" class first presented at CircleCityCon 8.0

 ## Meron's How to Setup a Lab Blog:
 https://blacklionm.medium.com/my-journey-how-to-setup-a-new-lab-environment-275de32d91b1